SanShiv1312/Notes/SEM-4/SCSA1402/README.md

 ### **Buses** :
 Buses are the means by which data is transmitted from one part of a computer to another, connecting all major internal components to the CPU and memory.

-- Buses are used to send control signals and data between the processor and other components
+- Buses are used to `send control signals` and `data` between the processor and other components

+- **Address bus** - carries memory addresses from the processor to other components such as primary storage and input/output devices.
+The address bus is unidirectional.

+- **Data bus** - carries the data between the processor and other components.
+The data bus is bidirectional.

+- **Control bus** - carries control signals from the processor to other components.
+The control bus also carries the clock's pulses.
+The control bus is unidirectional.